-A weekly Early Years Newsletter will help to keep you informed of any events happening at school, reminders for those diary dates you may need and an insight into the work and play that your children will have undertaken that week.
+A weekly Reception newsletter will help to keep you informed of any events happening at school, reminders for those diary dates you may need and an insight into the work and play that your children will have undertaken that week.
+This will be sent out electronically via email using Teachers2Parents which is an on-line communication system.
+School can send reminders via text message and information via email.
+Your mobile number and email address on your child's admission form will be used.
+If these change it is your responsibility to send updated contact details in to the school office.